SimpliSafe Security System Review 2024

 • Dismiss or confirm alarms

-• Watch recordings from your security cameras
+• View recordings from your security cameras

-• Schedule your system
+• Schedule system activities

 Enough about the app, though.
 Let’s talk about the equipment itself — you know, the fun stuff.